 Enabledis the recommended setting.

-Option Result Disabled No SIP pings will be sent.
-Enabled Both Sides SIP pings will be sent in both directions.
-Enabled (Downstream Only) SIP Pings sent towards where the call is FROM (originated).
-Enabled (Upstream Only) SIP Pings sent towards where the call is TO (terminated).
+Option Result Disabled No SIP pings will be sent Enabled Both Sides SIP pings sent in both directions Enabled (Downstream Only) SIP Pings sent to the location where the call originated Enabled (Upstream Only) SIP Pings sent towards where the call is TO (terminated)

-SIP Session Timer (SST): SST is Passive by Default, however Enabled is the recommended setting.
-When enabled, SST ensures there are no ghost or long-duration calls being billed when one or both sides have hung up.
-A timer is activated when the call starts and refreshes the call every X number of seconds by sending a RE-INVITE.
-SST is currently the best way to prevent long-duration calls, superseding SIP Ping Timeout.
-Note that any SST less than sixty (60) seconds will be rejected.
+SIP Session Timer (SST): SST is Passive by Default, but Enabled is the recommended setting.
+When enabled, SST ensures there is no ghost or long-duration calls get billed when one or both sides have hung up.
+A timer activates when the call starts and refreshes the call every X number of seconds by sending a RE-INVITE.
+SST has surpassed SIP Ping Timeout as the best way to prevent long-duration calls.
+Note that any SST shorter than sixty (60) seconds gets rejected.

-SST Option Result Default Passive SST, No headers are changed and no SST is engaged, all RE-INVITES will propagate through the system Enabled Both ConnexCS will send SIP Session Timers to both legs of the call Enabled (Upstream) ConnexCS will use SST with the carrier Enabled (Downstream) ConnexCS will use SST with the customer Suggest Session-Expire headers and Min-SE are added to packets sent to carrier encouraging the use of SST Disabled All
+SST Option Result Default Passive SST, No headers gets changed and no SST gets engaged, all RE-INVITES will propagate through the system enables Enabled Both ConnexCS will send SIP Session Timers to both legs of the call Enabled (Upstream) ConnexCS will use SST with the carrier Enabled (Downstream) ConnexCS will use SST with the customer Suggest Session-Expire headers and Min-SE gets added to packets sent to the carrier encouraging the use of SST Disabled All

 timerheaders are removed